CloudFix: Automated Policy Repair for Cloud Access Control Policies Using Large Language Models: Dataset Collection and Request Generation

 \subsection{Request Generation}

-Algorithm \ref{alg:policy-request-generator} shows our approach to automatically generating synthetic requests to evaluate our policy repair framework.
+Alg. \ref{alg:policy-request-generator} shows our approach to automatically generating synthetic requests to evaluate our policy repair framework.
 We begin by extracting each element of the policy and then generate requests, making them 60\% allowed and 40\% denied.
 We include all elements of the policy (i.e., effect, action, resource, condition, and principal).
-To create a realistic repair, we add misclassified requests by selecting a subset of the truly allowed and/or denied requests and modifying either of the values in the policy keys to invert the expected effect(i.e., allow or deny).
-The SampleAllowed$(\mathcal{E},\lfloor0.6n\rfloor)$ function creates approximately 60\% requests expected to be allowed, while \textsc{SampleDenied}$(\mathcal{E}, n-|\mathcal{R}^+|)$ (line 24) generates the remaining 40\% expected to be denied.
-Then we combine these two request sets in line 4.
-In line 6, \textsc{RandomSubset}$(\mathcal{R},\lfloor\rho \cdot n\rfloor)$ selects a fraction $\rho$ of the total requests to be intentionally misclassified by altering the principal, conditions, and resources(e.g., changing the regions in the resources).
+To create a realistic repair, we add misclassified requests by selecting a subset of the truly allowed and/or denied requests and modifying either of the values in the policy keys to invert the expected effect (i.e., allow or deny).
+The SampleAllowed$(\mathcal{E},\lfloor 0.6n\rfloor)$ function creates approximately 60\% requests expected to be allowed, while \textsc{SampleDenied}$(\mathcal{E}, n-|\mathcal{R}^+|)$ (line 24) generates the remaining 40\% expected to be denied.
+Note that 89.7\% of statements in the policy dataset are \textit{allow} statements (see Table~\ref {tab:dataset-stats}), and the 60\%-40\% split mentioned here applies only to the synthetically generated requests.
+We combine these two request sets in line 5.
+In line 6, \textsc{RandomSubset}$(\mathcal{R},\lfloor\rho \cdot n\rfloor)$ selects a fraction $\rho$ of the total requests to be intentionally misclassified by altering the principal, conditions, and resources (e.g., changing the regions in the resources).
 This ensures that the final dataset contains both correctly and incorrectly classified examples for a robust evaluation of the method and allows us to parameterize the misclassification rate in order to evaluate our approach.
 From lines 24 - 31, \textsc{SampleDenied} generates requests by sampling a combination of policy elements that are expected to be denied by the policy.
 These requests are different from those in the allowed requests in at least one element.
-Finally, GenerateRequests returns the set of allowed, denied, and misclassified requests.
+Finally, \textsc{GenerateRequests} returns the set of allowed, denied, and misclassified requests.